binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ![](images/ThreatTags/PreventionAVERAGE.png)

 Do not miss type the domain.
-Use [key pair authentication](http://blog.binarymist.net/2010/04/06/a-few-steps-to-secure-a-freenas-server/) so no passwords are exchanged.
+Use [key pair authentication](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication) as discussed, so no passwords are exchanged.

 ### Wrongfully Trusting the Loading of Untrusted Web Resources {#network-countermeasures-wrongfully-trusting-the-loading-of-untrusted-web-resources}